Koushikvs8/Selenium-TestNG-Hybrid-Framework/README.md

 This is a Selenium Test Automation Framework designed for UI automation of SecureBankDemo using Java, TestNG, and Maven.
 The framework follows industry-level best practices, supporting cross-browser testing, data-driven testing (DDT), thread-safe driver management, and design patterns like Singleton and Factory.

+# High-Level DataFlow and Project Structure Diagram:
+Check out here on the project tree \/ SecureBankDemoSelenium\DataFlowDiagram

 # ✅ Key Features

 Programming Language: Java